-This a a great one-pot dish made with legumes, grains and veggies.
-People really enjoy this recipe, and it’s great for cold-weather fare.
+This is a great one-pot dish made with legumes, grains and veggies.
+People really enjoy this recipe, and it’s so easy to prepare.

 1½ cups red lentils*, rinsed and drained

 ½ cup millet (or quinoa or steel-cut oats), rinsed and drained